Rickrasin/Jetpack-Monkey/README.md

 ## I Am Rickras
    My name is Rickson de Oliveira Viana.

-   I'd say I've been developing games for about 8 months (at the time of this readme).
+   I'd say I've been developing games for about 10 months (at the time of this readme).

-   I developed half of a project that I am very proud of and that one day I will finish called Project Slime, but I put it on hold due to the lack of time from my current job and college.
+   I was very happy with my result developing Pong, I believe it should have started like this from the beginning, but I won't regret it.
+I even remembered to upload to Git a little late, but I made a procedural level generation system in this very cool game.

-   I made this project with some friends to deepen my knowledge of Unity.
-This project helped me to understand that it is indeed possible to make games, I discovered my potential to do so through it.
+   This system has been my best so far, it generates a procedurally generated map divided into sections.
+Currently it just does that, it creates a map with the sections that I send and divides them randomly, I will now increase the generation of coins and enemies on it, soon I'm going to make the parent script of everything choose between these 3 what each section will be, a section of coins, or enemies or obstacles.

-So, with the aim of deepening my knowledge even further in games and creating a solid portfolio to acquire my first vacancy as a game programmer, I started the 20 Games Challenge.
+I am very happy with my result and this will be another game that I proudly add to my portfolio.

 ## Project for 20 games challenge